-The DCA, the DCR and the MDR regulate approvals regarding the marketing of medicinal products and medical devices in India.
+The DCA, the DCR and the MDR regulate approvals regarding marketing medicinal products and medical devices in India.
 The approval process in India involves two phases: Phase I (approval for clinical trials) and Phase II (marketing authorisation).
 The DCGI approves the drug only if it is safe and effective in human beings.
 The conditions listed below must be satisfied for approval or permission under the DCR to be granted:

-- The formulation must conform to the specifications approved by the licensing authority. - The proper name of the drug must be printed or written in indelible ink and must appear in a more conspicuous manner than the trade name, if any, which must be shown immediately after or under the proper name on the label of the innermost container of the drug or every other covering in which the container is packed. - The label of the innermost container of the drug and every other covering in which the container is packed must bear a conspicuous red vertical line on the left side running throughout the body of the label that shall not be less than 1mm in width and that shall not disturb the other conditions printed on the label to depict it as a prescription drug. - The label on the immediate container of the drug as well as the packing in which the container is enclosed should contain the following warning: 'WARNING: To be sold by retail on the prescription of a . . . only.' - Post-marketing surveillance studies must be conducted during an initial period of two years of marketing the new drug formulation, after obtaining approval of the protocol and the names of the investigator duly by the licensing authority. - All reported adverse reactions related to the drug must be disclosed to the licensing authority and the DCGI, and regulatory action resulting from their review must be complied with. - No claims except those mentioned in the points above must be made for the drug without the prior approval of the licensing authority. - Specimens of the cartons, labels and package inserts that will be adopted for marketing the drug in the country must be approved by the licensing authority before a drug is marketed. - · Each consignment of an imported drug must be accompanied by a test or analysis report.
+- The formulation must conform to the specifications approved by the licensing authority. - The proper name of the drug must be printed or written in indelible ink and must appear more conspicuously than the trade name, if any, which must be shown immediately after or under the proper name on the label of the innermost container of the drug or every other covering in which the container is packed. - The label of the innermost container of the drug and every other covering in which the container is packed must bear a conspicuous red vertical line on the left side running throughout the body of the label that shall not be less than 1mm in width and that shall not disturb the other conditions printed on the label to depict it as a prescription drug. - The label on the immediate container of the drug as well as the packing in which the container is enclosed should contain the following warning: 'WARNING: To be sold by retail on the prescription of a . . . only.' - Post-marketing surveillance studies must be conducted for two years after the new drug formulation is marketed after the licensing authority approves the protocol and the investigator's names. - All reported adverse reactions related to the drug must be disclosed to the licensing authority and the DCGI, and regulatory action resulting from their review must be complied with.

+- No claims except those mentioned in the points above must be made for the drug without the prior approval of the licensing authority. - Specimens of the cartons, labels and package inserts that will be adopted for marketing the drug in the country must be approved by the licensing authority before a drug is marketed. - Each consignment of an imported drug must be accompanied by a test or analysis report.

-Labelling requirements for different medicines and medical devices are also governed under the DCA and the MDR.
+The DCA and the MDR also govern labelling requirements for different medicines and medical devices.
 Some of the basic labelling requirements include the name of the product, the name and address of the manufacturer, the lot or batch number, and the expiry date.
-The DCR also lays down specific rules for leaflets for different medicinal products.
+The DCR also lays down specific rules for leaflets for different medicinal products, such as including special instructions regarding storage wherever applicable, and a cautionary legend.